michiel-dewilde/rfid-cinema/README.md

 Example:
     id=F354422ACF:min=end:lost=end:max=forever:file=myvideo.mp4

-This message is shown because the '{}' file (or the entire USB stick) is missing.
+This message is shown because the 'config.txt' file (or the entire USB stick) is missing.
 Normal functionality is resumed immediately after inserting a configured stick.
 ```
 ## Hardware